 “It’s a nice feeling to ring the family and say, ‘It’s okay, I was there, and this music was playing and this is what we did’.”

 It’s often the duty of first responders to create peaceful and meaningful endings for the people they care for at work and steward families through the hardest days of their lives.
 It can be difficult, devastating work.
 It’s easy to look at first responders on their way to work, coffee in hand, and wonder how they do it.
 But people like Margot know a secret that gets them through: the best way to look after yourself is to look after others.

 “When I feel like I’m struggling, if I give to other people, that makes me feel good,” Margot says.
 “It also makes me feel good that other people feel good.
 During the lockdown, my daughter and I went and bought a whole heap of family-sized Kit Kats, and put them all in the letterboxes of everyone on our street.
 And [we would] see everyone through the front window coming to ask who was the Santa, dropping off the chocolate.
 Then I got different notes in the letterbox, saying, ‘Thank you’.
 And quite often, I got the notes after work.
 So, having bad experiences at work, it all melts away if you do things for other people.
 I don’t want to sound corny, but little random acts of kindness and warmth.”

 Margot lives in Melbourne with her husband, daughter, two step-children, and dog Storm.

-Want to be a part of the Griefline online community for first responders?
+Want to be a part of the Griefline online community?

 Griefline offers online moderated forums for people as an alternative to telephone counselling.
 They are a safe and confidential space to connect, give support, and receive support.